April O'Neil: Teenage Mutant Ninja Turtles (1987 series)

 April's friendship with the Turtles resulted in the opportunity to record exclusive footage of their encounters with Shredder, but despite her intimate knowledge of the details of their lives, she tended to keep her professional news reports about them impersonal and mysterious.
 She was a vocal champion of their cause, despite Burne Thompson's opinion that the Turtles were a menace to the city, and most episodes generally showed her attempting to convince Burne and the New Yorkers that the Turtles were not criminals.
-By the episode "Doomquest," she finally succeeded in this by publicly exposing Lord Dregg's plans to take over the Earth via propaganda campaigns.
+By the episode "Doomquest", she finally succeeded in this by publicly exposing Lord Dregg's plans to take over the Earth via propaganda campaigns.
 April was frequently kidnapped by Shredder and used as bait in order to lure the Turtles out of hiding and destroy them.

 April revealed her age in the Season 3 episode "Leather Head - Terror of The Swamp".
 In Florida on vacation, she and the Turtles found a body of water contaminated with a mutagen that made mutants feel youthful, while physically de-aging humans into four-year-old versions of themselves.
 Donatello did not allow April to enter the water, to which she lamented, "Oh, great!
 I'm doomed to be a decrepit twenty-eight-year-old hag!"
 Her Aunt Agatha ("Aggie"), who appeared in the episodes "Case of the Hot Kimono" and "Sleuth on the Loose", was a detective.

 April was normally portrayed as a capable and independent woman.
 Her most important contribution to the Turtles was her access to research via the Channel 6 computers; using this information she could alert the Turtles to trouble and possible case leads.
 Her blue news van had classic headlights and the Channel 6 News logo on each side.
-April could usually be found wearing a distinctive yellow jumpsuit with white boots.
+April could usually be found wearing a distinctive yellow jumpsuit — modeled on that of Fujiko Mine in Lupin III Part 2 — with white boots.
 By the ninth season, April worked freelance for reasons never specified, and exchanged her yellow jumpsuit for a brown leather jacket.
 She continued to help the Turtles even after the defeat of Shredder and his subsequent exile to Dimension X.

-At the young adult age of 28, April has high reflexes and deduction skills.
-Being a news reporter, she is able to find and gather information for the Turtles and Splinter.
-She is also skilled at operating a number of different vehicles.